 Method

 In order to estimate the number of manipulated data points, we first estimated the probability of perioperative mortality (in log odds) in each trial arm for each trail stratum.
 As such, we estimate mortality odds four times: once per condition (beta-blocker or control) per trial stratum (DECREASE- and non-DECREASE trials).
 For all four combinations of condition and trial type, we ran a meta-analysis applying similar methods used in Step 1, resulting in four meta-analytic absolute mortality estimates with corresponding effect variances.
-Throughout the simulations, we used the point estimates (i.e., fixed effect) to simulate genuine- and manipulated data, but supplemented this by using distribution estimates (i.e., random effects) as sensitivity analyses.
+Throughout the simulations, we used the point estimates (i.e., fixed effect) to simulate genuine and manipulated data, but supplemented this by using distribution estimates (i.e., random effects) as sensitivity analyses.

 We applied the inversion method to estimate the number of manipulated data points in the DECREASE trials21.
 We assumed that if data are manipulated, each data point is manipulated in the same way and to the same extent.
 The inversion method iteratively hypothesizes that X out of N data points were manipulated (i.e., X=0,1,...,N), assuming they were manipulated in the same way.
 For each combination of X and trial, we simulated 10000 datasets.
 Each simulated dataset contained X manipulated data points and N-X genuine data points.
 For each simulated dataset (exact simulation procedure in the next paragraph), we determined the likelihood of the results with